Get alerts of updates about «Organised leisure activities»

 Leisure clubs, homework help and other open leisure activities

 The general infection control guidelines also apply to these.
 It is important to register who is present for subsequent contact tracing.
-In periods of high infection burden and strict measures in society, reduce the number of people per group and otherwise follow the advice above.
+In periods of high infection burden, consider reducing the number of people per group and otherwise follow the advice above.

 Events can be, for example, matches, cups, concerts, theatre performances and similar, but not ordinary rehearsals but not ordinary training/ rehearsals.
 However, a training match would be considered an event if it attracts spectators/many parents.